SavviX/Zlaude/README.md

 ## 2023-05-18

-slaude now requests multiple times simultaneously so you have bigger chances of getting pass the filter (shorthand multi reply). this only works if you're editting in the ping however. i.e. `edit_msg_with_ping: true,` Before you set `multi_response` in the config to 1000, know that you'll fuck yourself over because:
+Zlaude now requests multiple times simultaneously so you have bigger chances of getting pass the filter (shorthand multi reply). this only works if you're editting in the ping however. i.e. `edit_msg_with_ping: true,` Before you set `multi_response` in the config to 1000, know that you'll fuck yourself over because:
     * it seems like there's a limited amount of Claude responses at the same time for each workspace, so you'll have to wait for every request to finish to get your next ones